manetu/policyengine/docs/docs/concepts/resource-groups.md

 1. The PolicyEngine identifies which Resource Group the resource belongs to
 2. The group's associated policy is loaded for Phase 3 (Resource Phase) evaluation
-3. The policy evaluates the PORC expression and returns GRANT or DENY
+3. The policy evaluates the PORC expression and returns <DecisionChip decision="grant" /> or <DecisionChip decision="deny" />
 4. This decision contributes to the overall [Policy Conjunction](/concepts/policy-conjunction)

 ## Defining Resource Groups